When did you first realize you wanted to be a writer?

 What does your family think of your writing?

 My family doesn’t read my writing.
-Behind that it’s so intensely personal and often deals with trauma, I’m really okay with this.
+Because it’s so intensely personal and often deals with trauma, I’m really okay with this.
 My mother did read one of my chapbooks a few years ago, Wake Me When It’s Over.
 She didn’t understand the poem that was about her and then thought a poem that was about someone else was about her.
 It was kind of a mess.

 How many books have you written?
 Which is your favorite?